openpolis/django-uwsgi-taskmanager/docs/howtos/users_admin_gui.rst

   :width: 800
   :alt: Django tasks reports

-Once a task is finished, a report is generated and added to the **report** section.
+Once a task is finished, a report is generated and added to the **reports** section.
 Only the last 5 reports are left available to the users, in order to save space.

 Each report contains the **result** and **invocation datetime** fields, along with the *tail* of the last 10 lines logged during execution.

-Clicking on the *complete log with filters* link, a new page cotaining the log messages is opened.
+Clicking on the *show the log messages* link, a new page cotaining the log messages is opened.

 .. image:: /_static/images/admin_gui_10.png
   :width: 800
   :alt: Django tasks report with log messages

+If the task is still executing, the page will be refreshed, in order for the new messages to be added to the page.

+On top of the page there is a **toolbar**, divided into three sections:

-The log levels (``ALL``, ``WARNING``, ``ERROR``) add as filter and clicking on them only the messages logget at the given level will be shown.
+ - the **levels buttons** (``ALL``, ``DEBUG``, ``INFO``, ``WARNING``, ``ERROR``) act as filters and clicking on one of them only the messages of that type will be listed;
+   the numbers appearing by each button indicate how many messages of that type have been produced;
+   buttons only appear when some message of that type is added to the log file;
+ - the **search field** allows to filter messages by a string: only messages containing the string are listed;
+   clicking on the 'x' button by the search field will reset all filters and is equivalent to pressing the ``ALL`` button;
+ - as for the commands on the right side of the toolbar:

+   - the **raw logs** button allows to open up a new page with the log files in raw text format
+   - the **sticky mode** button disable or enable the scrolling of the messages display to the bottom; this can be used in order to disable following the logging messages and concentrating on some research;

 .. note::

     The complete list of log messages is rendered on a single page.
 This can be problematic whenever the list is really long, as rendering times may be long too.
+The only solution that comes to mind is to implement tasks that doesn't log too many rows.

 .. rubric:: Footnotes
 .. [#excludecore] `excludecore` ensures that core django tasks are not fetched.